coder/code-server/doc/FAQ.md

 Feel free to file an issue to add a missing extension to the marketplace.

+If you have your own custom marketplace, it is possible to point code-server to it by setting `$SERVICE_URL` and `$ITEM_URL` to point to it.

 ## Where are extensions stored?

 Defaults to `~/.local/share/code-server/extensions`.